Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Conclusion

 \section{Conclusion}

 We revisit LLM-Driven Heuristic Design from a dynamics perspective, evaluating solvers by their convergence trajectories rather than only terminal gap.
 We introduce the Trajectory-aware Lyapunov Decay Rate (tLDR), a metric computed from execution traces that captures the rate and consistency of convergence throughout the run.
-Guided by tLDR, DASH co-evolves search mechanisms and runtime schedules through MDL/MCL/SSL under a unified acceptance protocol.
-To reduce re-adaptation under heterogeneous instance groups, DASH incorporates Profiled Library Retrieval (PLR), which decouples group-wise archiving from population evolution to enable profile-aware warm starts.
-Across four combinatorial optimization problems, DASH improves solution quality and runtime efficiency, and transfers across multiple solver backbones.
+Guided by tLDR, DASH co-evolves search mechanisms and runtime schedules through three iteration layers: MDL, MCL, and SSL under a unified acceptance protocol, so that solver generation is driven not only by final quality but also by how efficiently useful progress is produced over time.
+The ablation results further show that these components play different and complementary roles: MDL mainly improves the quality of discovered mechanisms, MCL reduces redundant exploration, and SSL converts those stronger candidates into shorter realized runtimes.